reshsud/GPGenius6/README.md

       - Open your terminal, navigate to your project directory, and run the following commands:

 npm init -y
-npm install express mysql body-parser cors
+npm install express mysql body-parser cors cookie-parser nodemailer hbs dotenv

   - Step 4: Run the Server
     - Start Your Node.js Server: